Commercial Property Insurance

 Types of Commercial Property Policies

 There are three types of commercial property policies in Texas.
-The policies protect against different causes of damage, commonly called “risks.”
-These include fires, lightning storms, windstorms, or damage caused by vehicles and civil commotion.
+The policies protect against different causes of damage, commonly called “perils.”
+These include fires, lightning, windstorms, or damage caused by vehicles and civil commotion.

 Read your policy carefully.
 You may need to buy additional coverages or specialized policies -- such as flood, windstorm, or crime coverage -- to fully protect your business.

 Note: Most commercial property policies cover damage from windstorms except in counties on the Texas coast.
 Companies may exclude windstorm and hail coverage from policies they sell in the 14 coastal counties and parts of Harris County on Galveston Bay.
-If your business is in one of Texas’ coastal counties, you’ll need a separate windstorm policy.
-(Refer to the section on windstorm coverage for more information.)
+If your business is in one of these counties, you’ll need a separate windstorm policy.

 Replacement cost and actual cash value coverage